The Peanut Vendor: Legacy and influence

 "The Peanut Vendor" has been recorded more than 200 times.
 Because of its cultural importance, it was inducted into the United States National Recording Registry in 2005 by the National Recording Preservation Board, which noted:

 "It is the first American recording of an authentic Latin dance style.
 This recording launched a decade of 'rumbamania', introducing U.S. listeners to Cuban percussion instruments and Cuban rhythms."

 Several films included versions of "El Manisero".
 It appeared in The Cuban Love Song by Metro-Goldwyn-Mayer (1931), with Ernesto Lecuona as musical advisor; Groucho Marx briefly sang the tune in the film Duck Soup (1933); Cary Grant sang it alongside Jean Arthur in the film Only Angels Have Wings (1939); Jane Powell sang the song in Luxury Liner (1948); and Judy Garland sang a fragment in the film A Star is Born (1954).
 "The Peanut Vendor" was used as the tune in an advertising campaign for Golden Wonder Peanuts in the 1960s and '70s.
 More recently, it was featured in the Carnaval scene of José Luis Cuerda's film Butterfly (1999) and was also used in the reunion gala scene of David O. Russell’s Amsterdam (2022).

 Cuban music—which has prominent African-derived elements—was also very popular in Central and West Africa starting in Kinshasa in the 1930s and spreading throughout Africa.
 In the 1960s, famous Nigerian High Life musician Cardinal Rex Lawson used the tune from The Peanut Vendor in his hit song Sawale.
-Because of this song, the melody remains known to this day in Nigeria and was recently used by Nigerian musician Flavour N'abania in his song "Nwa Baby" (2011), including the remix.
+Because of this song, the melody remains known in Nigeria and was used by Nigerian musician Flavour N'abania in his song "Nwa Baby" (2011) and its remix.

 A slowed version known as the Peanut Vendor riddim was recorded as "Top Ten" by reggae artiste Gregory Isaacs.

 A version appeared in the fifth season premiere of the HBO series Boardwalk Empire.